yangmillstheory/mixin.a.lot/README.md

 myLogger.log(null, 'request @ /user/:id from ${user}');
 ```

-Adapters will be called on the target context [before](https://github.com/yangmillstheory/mixin.a.lot/blob/master/src/index.spec.ts#L286)
-or [after](https://github.com/yangmillstheory/mixin.a.lot/blob/master/src/index.spec.ts#L344) the mixin method.
+Adapters will be called on the target context or after the mixin method.

 An example of an post-mixin-method adapter can be seen [here](https://github.com/yangmillstheory/mixin.a.lot/blob/master/src/index.spec.ts#L363).
 It logs messages written to disk to `console` too.

 #### Pre/post Mixing Hooks

-Each mixin specify pre/post-mixing procedures.
-This is a good place to run validations or set some default properties.
+Each mixin can specify pre/post-mixing procedures.

+This is a good place to run validations, set some default properties, or run finalizing routines.

 ```javascript
 // mixins/logger.js